Research Centers

 Center for Quantum Networks

 CQN is a National Science Foundation Engineering Research Center led by the University of Arizona, with core partners Harvard University, the Massachusetts Institute of Technology and Yale University.
-The CQN team’s research areas include advancing quantum materials and devices, quantum and classical processing required at a network node, and quantum network protocols and architectures.
-CQN also aims to demonstrate the first U.S.-based quantum network that can distribute quantum information at high speeds, over long distances, to multiple user groups.
+The CQN team is advancing quantum materials, devices and network technologies to demonstrate the first U.S.-based high-speed, long-distance quantum network.

 ECE team member: Bane Vasić, Boulat Bash and Narayanan Rengaswamy